blaze0x0/EDPL/README.md

  > This is an overview.
 Use the text in LICENSE file

-## Emotional Damage Public License
+## Emotionally Damaged Public License

 > Version 1.0, May 2023
 > Copyright (C) 2023 LegenDrags